Attalea (plant): Reproduction and growth

 Seed germination is remote tubular—during germination, as the cotyledon expands it pushes the young shoot away from the seed.
 After germination, the stem initially grows downward before turning to grow upward and produce the aboveground stem.
 This produces a "saxophone shaped" belowground portion of the stem.
-The fact that the shoot tips of Attalea seedlings are underground it likely to contribute to their fire-tolerance.
+The fact that the shoot tips of Attalea seedlings are underground is likely to contribute to their fire-tolerance.

 Distribution

 Species range across the Neotropics from Mexico in the north to Bolivia, Paraguay, and southern Brazil in the south, from low elevations in coastal Brazil to up to 1600 m above sea level in the Andes.
 According to Govaerts and coauthors, three species are found in Mexico, four in Central America, and 62 in South America.
 Three species are present in the Caribbean—two in Trinidad and Tobago, along the southern edge of the region, and one in Haiti.

 Habitat and ecology

 Attalea includes both large trees and small, acaulescent palms, which occupy a number of different ecological niches.
 Dense stands of some of the larger species are conspicuous elements on the landscape, while smaller species are found in both in the forest understorey and in savannas.

 Disturbance has been implicated in the formation of vegetation dominated by large Attalea species.
 In seasonally dry Amazonian forests, the density of large adult A. maripa palms was correlated with canopy openness; the species also dominates savannas formed by repeated forest fires in Trinidad and Tobago.
 A. speciosa forms pure stands in many parts of Brazil where natural forest vegetation has been cleared.
 Similarly, stands of A. funifera in Bahia, Brazil (which are cultivated for piassava fibre) are managed using fire—the seedlings survive cutting and burning, and are able to dominate burned forest patches.

 The fruit are dispersed by animals; fruit which are not dispersed frequently suffer seed predation by bruchid beetles.
 Certain species of Attalea have been mentioned as examples of anachronistic species which are adapted for dispersal by now-extinct Pleistocene megafauna.
 On Maracá Island, Roraima, in the Brazilian Amazon, A. maripa fruit were consumed by tapirs, collared peccaries, deer, and primates.
 Rodents, including agoutis, fed upon the fruit, and as the fruit availability declined, they fed on the seeds.
 Other dispersers of Attalea fruit include crested caracaras, which consume the fruit and disperse the seeds of A. phalerata in the Brazilian Pantanal.